Norwegian version

 About

-To explore this topic I use theories dealing with hope and utopianism.
+To explore the motivation driving pursuits of smart urbanism, the thesis draw on theories from the fields of hope and utopianism.
 Although the term utopia is often seen as an expression of naivety and unrealistic dreams, many uphold utopia as an important tool for social critique.
 By describing future ideals, the formulation of utopias gives expression to longings and perceived shortcomings in the present.
 Exploring utopian formulations can therefore give us an insight both into which futures are desired, but also what these reveal about perceptions of the already existing.
-In my research, I use "utopia as method" to examine utopian logics that are formulated around smart city initiatives and look critically at what such utopian logics reveal about views of current urban areas and their planned and desired development.
+In my research, I have developed and employed Utopia As Method (UAM) to attend critically to the ideal urban futures envisioned and sought under smart city initiatives, as well as their potential implications.
+The thesis has pointed to how the futures sought under smart urbanism promotes increased privatization, surveillance and control.
+It has also demonstrated how an analytical application of utopia has a wide potential for assessing underlying motivations and perceptions of urban development strategies beyond smart urbanism.

 Alongside my research, I have been responsible for organizing the OsloMet Urban Research Conference/Storbykonferansen (www.storbykonferansen.no).
 I am also one of the editors, as well as editorial secretary, for the Nordic Journal of Urban Studies (https://www.idunn.no/njus)